 To put this in perspective, 99.99% uptime means that your site might be down for a little over four hours in any six month period.

 Their uptime percentages are truly impressive.
 Their overall average is 99.99% uptime, and a look at their website in January of 2021 revealed:

 - A monthly average uptime for the past 30 days of 99.999%

 - An annual average uptime for the past 365 days of 99.996%

-In practical terms, SiteGround’s customers hardly ever have to worry about their websites not being available.
+In practical terms, their customers hardly ever have to worry about their websites not being available.

-I already talked about the speed technology that SiteGround uses to minimize loading times for WordPress sites, but what does it mean in practical terms?
+I already talked about the speed technology that they use to minimize loading times for WordPress sites, but what does it mean in practical terms?